inpsyde/composer-asset-compiler/README.md

 The `node_modules` folder is where javascript package managers place the files for the dependencies.

 It is "infamous" for being very heavy in size.
-When using asset compiler, all processed packages will have own `node_modules` folder accounting in total for several, sometimes dozen, hopefully not hundreds of gigabytes.
+When using asset compiler, all processed packages will have own `node_modules` folder accounting in total for several, sometimes dozen, hopefully not hundreds, of gigabytes.

 In some situations, the same system can contain several versions of the complete built system (e. g. when using deployments with support to immediate rollback to previous version) so the space required to host all these `node_modules` folder can be very expensive for something that is useless after the assets are built.